-Section 6.
-8 of this Chapter of the Regents' Rules and Regulations.
-If a component determines that it is to the benefit of the institution it may offer reappointment to an adjunct faculty member.
+An appointment to one of these titles shall be for a period of time not to exceed one academic year.
+Such appointments shall terminate at the expiration of the stated period of appointment without the notification of nonrenewal required by Section 6.8 of this Chapter of the Regents' Rules and Regulations.
+If a component determines that it is to the benefit of the institution, it may offer reappointment to one of these titles.